dhcai21/VReassort/README.md

 `vreassort --input --input.csv --out result --thread 8`

 ## Input
-Please modify the file `input.csv` to indicate the segment names and the paths to the segment sequences.
+Please modify the input file `input_file/input_seq.csv` to indicate the segment names and the paths to the segment sequences.

 `Example`